-Maps: A map with detailed information about the trail system was published in 2001 and copies of the map can be obtained from the MTTA office (open from 9 am to 5 pm on weekends during winter season only) or from Whittaker Mountaineering in Ashford.
-Please keep in mind that some of the ski trails and sno-park access locations shown on the 2001 map are no longer in use.
+Maps: An updated map with detailed information about the trail system was published in 2019 and copies of the map can be obtained from the MTTA office (open from 9 am to 5 pm on weekends during winter season only) or from Whittaker Mountaineering in Ashford.
+If you have a copy of the map published in 2001, please keep in mind that some of the ski trails and sno-park access locations shown on it are no longer in use.

 Directions to South District/High Hut, Snow Bowl Hut, Yurt: We use two sno-parks in our South District, a lower sno-park located at an elevation of 2,360′ and an upper sno-park at an elevation of 3,000′.
 Typically the lower sno-park is in use; we use the upper sno-park when the snow level is at or above 3,000′.
 A map with directions to our South District sno-parks can be viewed here.

 Directions to North District/Copper Creek Hut: We have three sno-parks available for use in our North District, a lower sno-park located at an elevation of 2,560′, a middle sno-park at an elevation of 2,960′ (least frequently used) and an upper sno-park at an elevation of 3,160′.
 The lower or upper sno-parks are most often in use depending on the snow level; Copper Creek Hut is closed during the summer season.
 A map with directions to our North District sno-parks can be viewed here.